runnerbeany/FlareFM/README.md

 ### Mobile

 The official temportary mobile page.
 Literally just a player.

-+ Simple mobile player
-+ No need for fancy design yet
+Made by Geo (runnerbeany).